Daybreak (1948 film)

-Daybreak is a 1948 drama by Riverside Studios – classified by some as 'British Noir' – directed by Compton Bennett and starring Eric Portman, Ann Todd and Maxwell Reed.
-It is based on a play by Monckton Hoffe.
+Daybreak is a 1948 British drama film directed by Compton Bennett and starring Eric Portman, Ann Todd and Maxwell Reed.
+It was written by Muriel and Sydney Box based on the 1946 play Grim Fairy Tale by Monckton Hoffe.

-A sombre, bleak film, Daybreak was filmed in 1946, but ran into trouble with the BBFC, resulting in a delay of almost two years before its release.
-The version finally approved for release excised approximately six minutes of original footage, resulting in some jerky cuts where scenes have been removed and leaving noticeable plot lacunae which are considered to detract somewhat from an otherwise well-regarded film.

 Plot

 The story begins with a hangman breaking down when faced with carrying out his last execution of a condemned man before retiring.
 The hangman begins to tell his story to the governor and the majority of the plot is then played out in the form of an extended flashback – although many scenes take place in which the supposed narrator is not actually present.

-Eddie Mendover (Portman) owns a barber's shop in Gravesend and leads an apparently normal life.
-However, he has a second role, known to no one but his assistant, Ron (Bill Owen) – he is, in fact, England's official public hangmen, called on periodically to travel to prisons around the country to perform executions.
+Eddie Mendover owns a barber's shop in Gravesend and leads an apparently normal life.
+However, he has a second role, known to no one but his assistant, Ron – he is, in fact, England's official public hangmen, called on periodically to travel to prisons around the country to perform executions.

 He changes his life by making a claim against the estate of Mr Tribe, a barge owner on the Thames.
 He claims to be his son but has no papers whatsoever to back this claim.
 One of his father's barge friends is happy to identify Eddie for the price of a few drinks.
 The solicitor seems happy with this and he inherits 15 barges and a deal of money.

 One evening, Eddie goes into his local public house for a drink and a bite to eat and is kind to a stranger who comes in to shelter from the heavy rain.
-This is the bedraggled Frances who likes to be called Frankie (Todd), who is waiting for a bus to take her to a new job at a nightclub.
+This is the bedraggled Frances who likes to be called Frankie, who is waiting for a bus to take her to a new job at a nightclub.
 Although Frankie never says a word about her past, there are implications that she has some kind of shady history, and may even have been a prostitute.
-[Note: It has been surmised that some of the deleted footage may have made this more explicit.]
 The pair fall in love and only then does she ask his surname.
 He is obliged to say Tribe as it is the name on the barge.
 They are soon married, and he hands over the barber's shop to Ron and assumes control of the business, setting up home with Frankie on one of the barges, at her request.